Desdaemonia/Novel-Setting-Runtime-Construction/document-jobs.md

 ### ❌ The Closed Loop
 [etc. — each anti-pattern follows the same four-part structure]

-## Counter-Torque
+## Behavior-Scoping (against the Claude Tax)
 The AI will want to lighten dark content, resolve conflict early, and steer toward positive outcomes.
-This is the Softening Tax.
-Resist it.
+Name each specific tendency and describe what the honest version looks like instead.
-[Specific rules naming specific tendencies and why they're wrong here]
+[Specific rules naming specific tendencies + the correct behavior]
 ```

-**Why it's closed:** Every rule that "looks setting-specific" is actually
+**Why most of it carries forward:** Every rule that "looks setting-specific"
-compensating for an AI failure mode that persists across all settings.
-When
+is usually compensating for an AI failure mode that persists across settings,
-it gets "adapted," load-bearing rules get removed and failures return —
+so the proven set ports as a baseline rather than being rebuilt each time.
+Refine it deliberately — dropping a load-bearing rule lets a solved failure
-often not discovered until mid-campaign when a scene dies to a problem that
+return, often undiscovered until mid-campaign when a scene dies to a problem
-was already solved three iterations ago.
-If changes are needed, the user
-makes them manually without the AI's assistance.

-**Platform mapping:**
-- AI project workspace: standalone `Description_Instructions_[Setting].md` (name
-  includes setting for organization; contents are identical across settings)
-- JSON platform: core rules compressed into `instructionBlocks[]`
-  entries.
-Compression loses nuance — the markdown version is canonical.
+fixed three iterations ago.
+Change with intent, not by reflexively "adapting."

+**File:** the runtime skill file, alongside the Operations Manual (not a separate document).

 ---

-## Character Voice (Voice_Bible / My_Character voice section)
+## Character (My_Character)

 **Priority 2.
 Built FIRST among setting-specific documents.**

-How the PC sounds.
-The cognitive mode through which all prose is filtered.
-This is not just dialogue — it's the entire narrative register.
-A character
-who thinks architecturally produces prose full of structural metaphors and
-spatial reasoning.
-A character who thinks musically produces prose with
-rhythm, dynamics, and performance imagery.
+The PC: voice, cognitive mode, capabilities, identity.
+Voice is the core of
+this document because everything else flows from getting it right — if the
+voice is wrong, perfect world-building doesn't matter.
+Backstory and
+capabilities live here too because they're inseparable from who the character
+IS at play-start.

 **Contains:**
 - Primary cognitive mode (analytical, architectural, musical, instinctive,